 Comments on the time unit are useful.
 Rates of return on holding T Bills are naturally annual rates and hence comparable across different T Bills and horizons.
 This is not the case of Fed Funds futures.
 Total returns on such futures are measured in percentage points for the length of time the contracts are held consequently they are not annualized.
 Returns on short duration contracts are typically smaller than returns on long duration contracts hence excess returns on holding Fed Funds futures are not entirely comparable with returns on holding an asset with clearly defined holding cost.

 This lack of comparability should be kept in mind in any cross-table comparisons.
-Tables 2A-2C present parameter estimates of (24) for the three markets reporting the shortest, the longest and medium horizons. () denotes significance at 10% level and (†) denotes significance at 5% level or lower.
-All R2 are adjusted and standard errors are reported in parenthesis.
+Tables 2A-2C present parameter estimates of (24) for the three markets.
+We report estimates for the shortest, the longest and intermediate horizons.